iturdikulov/notes/web_browser.md

 ## Development tools

-DevTools allowing you edit web pages in live mode, debug [[research/JavaScript]] code and examine page source and structure (DOM tree).
+DevTools allowing you edit web pages in live mode, debug [[JavaScript]] code and examine page source and structure (DOM tree).

 Since my primary browser is Brave, I take more attention to Chrome DevTools